This quickstart shows how to deploy a sample app on App Engine. If you want to learn about coding an app for App Engine, see Building an app.

 gcloud app deploy

-To launch your browser and view the app at
+Launch your browser to view the app at

 Learn the whole platform

-Here are some topics to help you to continue learning about App Engine:
+Here are some topics to help continue your learning about App Engine: